HIPS/autograd/README.md

 [David Duvenaud](https://www.cs.toronto.edu/~duvenaud/),
 [Matt Johnson](http://people.csail.mit.edu/mattjj/),
 [Jamie Townsend](https://github.com/j-towns)
-and many other contributors,
-and we're actively developing it.
+and many other contributors.
+The package is currently still being maintained, but is no longer actively developed.
 Please feel free to submit any bugs or feature requests.
 We'd also love to hear about your experiences with autograd in general.
 Drop us an email!

 We want to thank Jasper Snoek and the rest of the HIPS group (led by Prof. Ryan
 P. Adams) for helpful contributions and advice; Barak Pearlmutter for